Probing Dark Matter's Gravitational Effects Locally with TianQin: TianQin case

 \section{TianQin case}

 The TQ project aims to detect \acp{GW} within the $\rm mHz$ frequency range~\cite{TianQin:2015yph}.
 It involves the deployment of three Earth-orbiting satellites with an orbital radius of approximately $10^{5}\,\,\rm km$.
 These satellites form an equilateral triangle constellation positioned perpendicular to the ecliptic plane.
 To ensure the successful implementation of the \ac{TQ} project and the maturity of critical technologies, a roadmap named the 0123 plan was adopted in 2015.
 This roadmap provides a strategic framework consisting of several steps that need to be followed~\cite{Luo:2020bls,TianQin:2020hid}: step 0 involves acquiring the capability to obtain high-precision orbit information for satellites in the \ac{TQ} orbit through \ac{LLR} experiments; step 1 focuses on the single satellite mission aimed at testing and demonstrating the maturity of inertial reference technology; step 2 entails a mission with a pair of satellites to evaluate and showcase the maturity of inter-satellite laser interferometry technology; the final step, step 3, marks the launch of all three satellites to form the space-borne \ac{GW} detector known as \ac{TQ}.
 As part of the TQ project, step 2 involves the deployment of the TianQin-2 satellite in a \ac{LEO} at an orbital altitude of $200\,\,\rm km$.
 In Step 3, the TianQin-3 satellite will be positioned at an orbital radius of $10^{5}\,\,\rm km$.
 Their respective orbital periods are approximately 1.5 hours and 3.64 days.

-Both satellites, TianQin-2 and TianQin-3, can be equipped with the capability to measure the distance between satellites and the Earth, achieving the \ac{POD} at levels of $10^{-3}\,\,\rm m$ and $10^{-1}\,\,\rm m$, respectively.
-Additionally, they can achieve relative clock alignment at a level of $2\times10^{-11}\,\,\rm s$~\cite{2020AdSpR..66..469B,An:2022xsi}.
+In this work, we aim to explore the upper measurement limit for LDM density with the TQ project, as constrained by the precision of orbital radius and period measurements.
+Multiple \ac{POD} methods exist for measuring orbital radius, including global navigation satellite system (GNSS)~\cite{2018ChJAn}, deep space network (DSN)~\cite{2019AdSpR}, and satellite laser ranging (SLR)~\cite{2001SGeo}.
+Among these methods, SLR offers a higher accuracy ranging system, determining the satellite-to-station distance by precisely measuring the flight time of laser pulses.
+For the TianQin project, POD measurement errors are projected to be on the order of $10^{-3}\,\,\rm m$ for TianQin-2 and $10^{-1}\,\,\rm m$ for TianQin-3, respectively~\cite{An:2022xsi}.
+Furthermore, the orbital period measurement can utilize relative clock alignment, achieving an estimated error level of $2\times10^{-11}\,\,\rm s$~\cite{2020AdSpR..66..469B,An:2022xsi}.

 By substituting the aforementioned measurement error values into~\eq{eq:sigma}, we can calculate the upper limit of the \ac{LDM} density, which is found to be $\sigma_{\rho_{\rm DM}}=1\times10^{-8}\,\,{\rm kg\,\,m^{-3}}$. \tab{tab:sigma} provides a numerical breakdown of each parameter's contribution to the estimation of $\sigma_{\rho_{\rm DM}}$, further emphasizing the dominant role played by certain parameters' measurement accuracy in determining the density error.
 In this case, the orbital radius emerges as a crucial factor that requires improved precision, as the orbital radius measurement has an accuracy that is approximately 5 orders of magnitude less precise compared to the orbital period measurement.
 This disparity suggests that significant improvements in current \ac{POD} technology would substantially contribute to the \ac{LDM} detection.